ryarasi/vidhya-io-api/README.md

 5. Activate the virtual environment
     `source venv/bin/activate`
 6. Install django, graphenedjango and psycopg2 with `pip install django graphene_django psycopg2`
-7. Create a new Django project `django_admin startproject shuddhi .`
+7. Create a new Django project `django-admin startproject shuddhi .`
 8. Move into the project folder with `cd shuddhi`
 9. Create a new app called vidhya in the shuddhi project `django-admin startapp vidhya`
 10. Update the `DATABASES` variable in `settings.py` file with the contents of that variable from the `settings.py` file in this repo.